 MINIMUM REQUIREMENTS (EDUCATION/EXPERIENCE/CERTIFICATES/LICENSES):

-- Possesses a four-year degree from college or university; and/or two years related experience and/or training in the construction industry
+- Four-year degree from college or university; and four years related experience in the construction industry

 - Ability to thoroughly read and interpret construction plans and specifications